 All captains on each side total their Tactics Asset levels.
 This total equals the squadron Tactics Pool.
 Points in the pool can be spent during the combat to add +1 to +3 or -1 to -3 to any roll after it is rolled.
-The modifier can be applied to any roll by either side, but no more than 3 points can be spent per side per roll.
+The modifier can be applied to any combat-related d20 Asset Task by either side, but no more than 3 points can be spent per side per roll.
 If players disagree on whether the points should be spent, the character with the highest Leadership decides.
+Firing weapons, attempting maneuvers, target locks could all use Tactics, but determining PBF effect, damage rolls, or repair attempts could not.